WTO delays decision on waiver on COVID-19 drug, vaccine rights

 “The (intellectual property), which is the blood of the private sector, is what brought a solution to this pandemic and it is not a barrier right now,” Albert Bourla, chief executive of Pfizer which has a leading COVID vaccine with BioNTech, said on Tuesday.

-Worldwide, there are more than 68 million reported cases of the novel coronavirus and at least 1.5 million reported deaths.
+Worldwide, there are more than 68 million reported cases of the novel coronavirus and at least 1.5 million reported deaths here.

+(This story corrects attribution in 5th para to South Africa, not Geneva trade official)

 Our Standards: The Thomson Reuters Trust Principles.